SamMed05/c-cpp-notes/docs/c/function-pointers.md

 apply_operation(10, 5, multiply); // Result: 50
 ```

-### Example: Function to Sum Values from Another Function
+### 📍 Example: Function to sum values from another function

 Here's a function that calculates the sum of the first n values of any function that takes an integer and returns an integer: